 - Consider assigning a short (1-2 paragraph) reflection about what they got out of their visit and how they will revise their work.
 We suggest doing something like this rather than requiring your students to send you a WCC report as “proof” of a visit, because it asks them to consider how this visit was useful to them and how they will apply what they learned to the current or future assignments.

-WCC staff can conduct workshops on a variety of writing concepts, including thesis statements, working with sources, and writing concisely.
+As our schedules permit, WCC staff can conduct workshops on a variety of writing concepts, including thesis statements, working with sources, and writing concisely.
 We can also deliver workshops focused on understanding the basic expectations for a particular genre (e.g., proposal-writing) or style of writing (e.g., scientific writing).
 We can also assist with facilitating online peer review workshops or other Canvas activities.
-Note that for the 2020-2021 school year our capacity for such activities may be limited.